The small business specialists

 Phone: 13 12 49

-Many owners choose to keep the business in the family when they leave.
-If you plan to transfer your business to a family member you need to consider the legal obligations as well as the impact on family relationships.
+If you decide to leave your business to a family member consider the legal obligations, as well as the impact on family relationships.